Disney: The Emperor's New Groove

-- Shout-Out: The movies The Fly and The Wizard of Oz, among others.
+- The movies The Fly (1958) (the aforementioned scene with the fly and spider) and The Wizard of Oz, among others.

 - Show Some Leg: Yzma shows some of her leg at one point.
 To quote Kuzco and Pacha: AAEEEIIII!!!

-- Speaks Fluent Animal: It's something you learn in the Junior Chipmunks.
+- Speaks Fluent Animal: How to speak Squirrel is one thing you learn in the Junior Chipmunks.